SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 ## 8. Login to MS Teams

-With the test user, you created, login to https://teams.microsoft.com/.
+With the test user, you created, login to [Microsoft Teams](https://teams.microsoft.com/).
 You should be able to see the below screen
 ![plot](./images/teamslogin.png)

 In case you do not see this, then check for details in the blog post under Section - Microsoft Teams licence.
 You can assign the licence to the AD users.